luism-s/luism-s.github.io/_pages/curriculum.md

 **Full-Stack Developer** at [Brief Creatives](https://brief.pt){:target='_blank'}

-Developed landing pages and WordPress websites with custom themes, with simple to advanced backend functionalities.
+While at Brief I worked in closely with designers and clients to deliver engaging UIs, and with my peers to modernize the tech workflow and tools.

-* Developed WordPress themes and plugins
+* WordPress development (themes and plugins)
-* Introduced the usage of the Twig template engine in WordPress theme development, using the [Timber](https://timber.github.io/docs/) plugin.
+* Introduced the [Timber](https://timber.github.io/docs/) development library for WP
-* Contributed with a WordPress starter theme adapted from Sage v8.5 with Twig integration.
+* Introduced a new WP starter theme based in [Sage](https://github.com/roots/sage) (v8.5) with Timber
+* Worked with PHP micro-frameworks (Slim, Lumen)
 * Introduced Gitflow as git branching methodology

 #### Nov.
 2015 – July 2016 (9 mon.)

 **Web Developer** at [Inédito – Consultores de Comunicação](http://inedito.com.pt){:target='_blank'}

-Working with a team of designers, I was responsible for the development of WordPress websites, landing pages and newsletters.
+At Inédito I worked as a single developer with a team of designers to create commercial websites and online campaigns.
+* WordPress development
+* Websites maintenance
+* Linux server maintenance

 #### July 2015 – Aug.
 2015 (2 mon.)

 **Summer Intern** at Largestinfo Tunisie

-Through the IAESTE programme I had the opportunity to work as a web developer intern in for a marktinSketch
+Through the IAESTE programme I had the opportunity to work as a web developer intern in for a publicity company.

 My main task was to redesign and develop a new front-end for the company’s web portal.